LouisRichard/blog/README.md

 ## Security notice
 I've done jack to make sure everything is secure.
 The website as it is now is very vulnerable to SQL injection because I didn't bother making checks while I'm still building it!
 It is not safe for a production environement!
 Use this code at your own risk!
+(I am very reckless and stupid)